 - Extended wear hearing aids and cochlear implants are also available.
 Extended wear aids are placed in the ear by an otolaryngologist or ENT physician and can be worn for months at a time.
 Cochlear implants are best for patients with severe hearing loss or profound deafness.
 The implant is surgically placed behind the ear by a surgeon and works by receiving sound from an external piece to give the patient the sensation of hearing.

 If you are interested in a hearing aid, you should discuss your needs and expectations with an audiologist.
-Please contact our North Sioux City office at (605) 217-4320 to schedule an appointment with our Audiology Services.
+Please contact The Hearing Place at (605) 217-4327 to schedule an appointment with our Audiology Services.